kc8/adventofcode/README.md

 ## Day 3
 Was able to do the first part, second part I left incomplete.
 I think the "Right 1, down 2" needs to be checked but not sure.

+## Day 4
+Counted the ':' and just checked if the line had 'cid'.
+Could most likely use less looping by cleaing the input better.
+Did not feel like doing part II.